keithalewis/math/set.md

 __Exercise__. _Show $1_{A\cap B} = 1_A 1_B$, $1_{A\cup B} = 1_A + 1_B - 1_A 1_B$,
 and $1_{\o{A}} = 1 - 1_A$_.

-This makes it trivial to prove De Morgan's laws.
+This reduces De Morgan's laws to arithmatic.

 __Exercise__. _Show $\o{A\cap B} = \o{A}\cup\o{B}$ and $\o{A\cup B} = \o{A}\cap\o{B}$_.